-SQL Server® provides two authentication modes: Windows® Authentication and SQL Server Authentication.
+SQL Server provides two authentication modes: Windows Authentication and SQL Server Authentication.

-Windows Authentication: With Windows Authentication, you connect through a Microsoft Windows user account.
+- Windows Authentication: With Windows Authentication, you connect through a Microsoft Windows user account.
 SQL Server validates the account name and password using information in the Windows OS.
-This method is the default, and is much more secure than Mixed Mode, which allows a combination of Windows authentication and SQL Server Authentication.

-Windows Authentication uses Kerberos security protocol, provides password policy enforcement in terms of complexity validation for strong passwords, supports account lockout, and supports password expiration.
-Microsoft strongly recommends implementing a Windows Authentication mode for SQL Server.

-SQL Server Authentication: With SQL Server® Authentication on SQL Server 2008 or earlier, you must provide the user name and password for a SQL Server user with the sysadmin role.
+This method is the default, and is much more secure than Mixed Mode, which allows a combination of Windows authentication and SQL Server Authentication. - Windows Authentication uses Kerberos security protocol, provides password policy enforcement in terms of complexity validation for strong passwords, supports account lockout, and supports password expiration.
+Microsoft strongly recommends implementing a Windows Authentication mode for SQL Server. - SQL Server Authentication: With SQL Server Authentication on SQL Server 2008 or earlier, you must provide the user name and password for a SQL Server user with the sysadmin role.
 With SQL Server Authentication on SQL Server 2012 or later the sysadmin role is not supported.
 However, you can assign the sysadmin role to a domain user account, such as Administrator, or you can set the SQL Server service to run using the Log on as option set to a domain user that has the privileges.
-For a system that is not part of a domain, you can assign the role to a local user or you can set the SQL Server service to run under the local user that has the privileges.
-For more information, see Setting up SQL Server® Authentication for SQL Server 2012 or later
+For a system that is not part of a domain, you can assign the role to a local user or you can set the SQL Server service to run under the

-Configuring the NetVault Backup Virtual Client
+Configuring the NetVault Backup Virtual Client on Windows

-After you install (or reinstall) a NetVault Backup Virtual Client and before you perform a backup or restore, ensure that the NetVault Backup Virtual Client is configured.
+After you install, or reinstall, a NetVault Backup Virtual Client and before you perform a backup or restore, ensure that the NetVault Backup Virtual Client is configured.
 The process for configuring the Virtual Client depends on whether you are using a SQL Server Failover Cluster or an AlwaysOn Availability Group.